LogoLogo

 Notes

-reload: * true
+reload: - true - false

-• false | default: true | Setting true will refresh the entire Page.
+Setting true will refresh the entire Page.
 Setting false will refresh the Discount Code Layout only.
 We'd strongly recommend that for Layouts on Forms that you set reload: false as this will prevent the User having to re-enter their Form data, and will preserve any custom amount chosen on the Basic Payment Form.
-If you select false, you must add the data-attribute data-s-e-refresh-layout-discount-code to the element which wraps around the Layout see Step 1) b) ---------------------------------------------------------------------------------------------------------------------------------------------------------- | | success_cb: | Default: Depending on how you set the refresh setting, will refresh the Page or the Layout. | For arguments and how to customise your own function, head to step 8. |
+If you select false, you must add the data-attribute data-s-e-refresh-layout-discount-code to the element which wraps around the Layout see Step 1) b)

 Why is this helpful?
 Although we check Discount Codes are valid when they are added, there are cases where the code is no longer valid by the time the customer reaches the Checkout, for example: